hms-dbmi/bmi706-2022-ps3/README.md

 streamlit run streamlit_app.py
 ```

 This will open the template streamlit app in the web browser.
+You can now start editing the contents
+of `streamlit_app.py`, and refresh the page in your web browser we see changes.